-The Elite 11 Regional camps cost $40 and are open to top Class of 2021 and 2022 quarterbacks.
+The Elite 11 Regional camps cost $50 and are open to top Class of 2024 and outstanding select underclass quarterbacks.
 Participants will enjoy a five-hour curriculum that includes testing and position-specific instruction by some of the top quarterback coaches and mentors in the nation.
-Those who show the highest level of skill, acumen and desire will earn a spot to compete at the Elite 11 Quarterback finals in June.
+Those who show the highest level of skill, acumen and desire can earn a spot to compete at the Elite 11 Quarterback finals in the summer of 2023.

 2019 ELITE 11 EPISODES

 Elite 11 event alumni include 27 of the 32 current NFL starting quarterbacks, and 14 of the past 15 quarterbacks who have hoisted the Heisman Trophy.

 In addition, 61 of the top 64 Power 5 Conference starting quarterbacks attended the Elite 11 Finals or

 an Elite 11 Regional.